edgedb/easy-edgedb/README.md

 }
 ```

-It's our own type, but underneath it's an `int16` that won't be able to be more than 120.
+It's our own type with its own name, but underneath it's an `int16` that can't be greater than 120.
 So if we write this, it won't work:

 ```
 insert NPC {